giantswarm/operatorkit/docs/metrics_provider.md

 so that they are included in metrics collection.

-Each time that the metrics endpoint is scraped by Prometheus, all the registered collectors will get their `Collect()` method called, and metrics will be exposed on the response.
+Each time that the metrics endpoint is scraped by Prometheus, all the registered collectors will have their `Collect()` method called, and metrics will be exposed on the response.

 [Here you can find a commented example](https://godoc.org/github.com/prometheus/client_golang/prometheus#ex-Collector) on the prometheus client docs.